CookWang1906/basic_math_game/README.md

 # Basic_Math_Game

-In this repository we are using Python as our main language to code a game solving basic math problems.
+In this repository we are using Python as our main language to code a game practicing basic math problems.
+It will contain problems about addition(+), subtraction(-), multiplication(x), division(:).

 ### Requirements